0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Resolute/Resolute.md

 ![marko-failed](marko-failed.jpg)

 ## Who else is using that password?
-*having got an idea of a possible password,* a good logical step is to try that against the entire domain. we put all we got from `rpcclient > enumdomusers` into a text file `users.txt` and use `crackmapexec` to do a **Password Spray.**
+*having got an idea of a possible password,* a good logical step is to try that against the entire domain. we put what we got from `rpcclient > enumdomusers` into a text file `users.txt` and use `crackmapexec` to do a **Password Spray.**

 ![got-melanie](got-melanie.jpg)